 The TPS wire that we need to tap into is the gray (GRY) wire of the 4-wire TPS engine wiring harness connector.

 NOTE: The throttle position sensor has to remain connected to its connector for this test to work (this is where a wire piercing probe comes in handy to get to the signal inside the wire.
-To see what one looks like, go here here: Wire Piercing Probe Tool.
+To see what one looks like, go here here: Goupchn 4mm Banana to Banana Plug Test Leads Kit (Amazon affiliate link).

 OK, let's start: